Lort River

-Lort River is a river located in the Goldfields-Esperance region and the Eastern Mallee sub-region of Western Australia.
+The Lort River is a river in the Goldfields-Esperance region and the Eastern Mallee sub-region of Western Australia.

-Lort River was named in 1848 by John Septimus Roe the Surveyor General of Western Australia while leading a five-man exploration expedition along the coast, commemorating John Lort Stokes' work on HMS Beagle surveying the Western Australian coast.
+Lort River was named in 1848 by John Septimus Roe, the Surveyor General of Western Australia, while leading a five-man exploration expedition along the coast; the name commemorates John Lort Stokes' work on HMS Beagle surveying the Western Australian coast.

 The headwaters of the Lort River begin in the Peak Charles National Park and its surrounding vacant Crown land.
 The river flows in a south-westerly direction and enters farmland area for a distance of 45 km with a reserve that is an average of 500 m wide containing riparian vegetation.
 The river then enters the Stokes National Park before discharging into Stokes Inlet.

-Both the river and the inlet were named by John Septimus Roe while exploring and surveying the area in 1848 after his friend Admiral John Lort Stokes.
+Both the river and the inlet were named by Roe while exploring and surveying the area in 1848 after his friend Admiral John Lort Stokes.